panostriantafyllidis/ApodImageFetcher/README.md

 ```

 Select the date and click on "set as wallpaper".
-You can select any date from 2008 to today.
+You can select any date from 2008* to today.
+*Need to change it to go all the way back to 2000s
 Click on "Use Today's Pic" to use today's pic.

 ### Set Automatic Wallpaper changer